mattermost/mattermost-developer-documentation/site/content/integrate/apps/overview.md

-# Overview
+---
+title: "Apps Overview"
+heading: "Overview"

-Apps are lightweight interactive add-ons to mattermost.
+description: "Apps are lightweight interactive add-ons to mattermost."
+date: "2017-08-19T12:01:23-04:00"
+section: "integrate"
+---

 Apps can:

 - Display interactive, dynamic Modal forms and Message Actions.
 - Attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.